-This B idioms list has idiomatic expressions with words beginning with the letter B. "In brief," I've "broken down" these idioms "bit by bit" to help you learn easily.
-So "breathe easy" and let's get started!
+This B idioms list has idiomatic expressions with words beginning with the letter B. "In brief," I've provided numerous important idioms starting with the letter "b" with lots of examples to help you learn more easily.
+So "breathe easier" and let's get started!

 This list will be frequently updated with new definitions and examples, quizzes and other information to help you learn and remember these expressions.

 Note: Each idiomatic expression does not always start with the letter “b.”
 This list is organized to include idioms whose main subject or action word starts with the letter “b.”

 back away from (something / someone): to move away from something or stop supporting something.

 - Our supervisor wanted us to start working on Sundays but after everyone complained he backed away from the idea.

 - We backed away from launching a new product after we surveyed our customers and they didn't seem enthusiastic about it.

 back down (from something / someone): to not continue with a threat to do something.